iwhite0523/accounts/README.md

 on what was actually happening with my money, including how certain life events affected my spending.
-Most of the data is coarse and raw, but with time I'm hoping to make this a tool in which single users can track and parse all the input data and make better and more informed financial decisions. enjoyable
+Most of the data is coarse and raw, but with time I'm hoping to make this a tool in which single users can track and parse all the input data and make better and more informed financial decisions.
+Enjoy!!